-Under California Penal Code 24310, the following acts are illegal in California when it comes to camouflaging firearm containers:
+Under Penal Code 24310, it is illegal to do any of the following with respect to camouflaging firearm containers:

-If a person performs any of these acts with a camouflaging firearm container, he can get charged with either a misdemeanor or a felony, depending on the specific facts of a case.
-The penalties for either charge can include imprisonment for one to three years and/or substantial fines.
+If a person performs any of these acts with a camouflaging firearm container, he or she can get charged with either

 Penal Code 1170(h) PC is a catchall provision for felony sentencing.
 When a statute calls for punishment pursuant to Penal Code 1170(h), the judge can sentence the defendant to a county jail term of:

 Two years, or

 In addition to jail time, a person guilty of a crime under PC 24310 may be subject to a fine in the amount between $1,000 and $10,000.